exonum/exonum-doc/src/architecture/merkledb.md

   `cryptocurrency.wallets`, where `cryptocurrency` is the service name, and `wallets` is the own name of the index
 - **Optional prefix** presented as a sequence of bytes (`Vec<u8>` in Rust terms).
 Prefixes allow to group logically related indexes.

-They allow to obtain a particular subset of items marked by the prefix from the index.
+### Index Groups

+**Index groups** – indexes with the same string name but different address prefixes – can be used to store collections keyed by an identifier.
+For example, a group of list indexes may be used to store transaction histories for wallets; in this case, an identifier could be the public key of the wallet.

+Any index in the group can be accessed using a usual API.
+It is also possible to iterate over prefixes in a group.

 ### Key Sorting and Iterators